jmarkstevens/NodejsPatterns/DataAccess/Json/README.md

-# ReactPatterns ReFluxSuperAgent
+# NodejsPatterns Json

-A basic demonstration of flux (reflux) with SuperAgent.
+A basic demonstration of fetching json with SuperAgent.
 This would be the starting point for a simple data handling app.
-The 15 version uses more es6 and refines the reflux usage a bit.

 # Getting started